Chart Color Schemes

 Bassendean faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56% of the total population, which amounts to around 6,617 people.
-Mental health issues are the most common medical condition in the area, impacting 9.9% of residents, followed by arthritis affecting 7.8%.
-A total of 67.1% of residents declare themselves completely clear of medical ailments compared to 70.2% across Greater Perth.
-The area has 19.5% of residents aged 65 and over, equating to 2,299 people, which is higher than the 18.1% in Greater Perth.
-This aligns broadly with the general population's health profile.
+The rate of private health cover is very high at approximately 56%, covering around 6,794 people.
+Mental health issues impact 9.9% of residents, while arthritis affects 7.8%.
+About 67.1% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Greater Perth.
+The area has 19.5% of residents aged 65 and over (2,361 people), which is higher than the 18.1% in Greater Perth.

 Frequently Asked Questions - Health